 by Sarah Petty

-Many photographers have tried a mini-session event.
+Many photographers have tried a mini photo session event.

 1) Don’t Go at it Alone

-Mini-sessions can cannibalize your regular sessions if you only offer them to your existing client list.
+Mini events can cannibalize your regular sessions if you only offer them to your existing client list.

 2) Offer Mini Session Only Pricing and Products

+More often than not, I see photographers orchestrating mini sessions that offer so many products to choose from that clients are understandably overwhelmed.
 You don’t have much time, so pare down your offerings and options to a handful of packages or a la carte items.